nokusukun/mackenzie/README.md

-# Mackenzie - Caching Library in Go
+# Mackenzie - Generic Caching Library in Go

 Mackenzie is a lightweight, highly flexible caching library for Go applications, leveraging the power of generics and reflection to offer enhanced caching capabilities.